Dawn Robinson: 1989–1997: En Vogue

 In July 1989, Robinson auditioned for a female group.
 Robinson was one of four women selected to become part of the group, which became En Vogue.
 In August 1989, the four began recording their debut album, and completed it in December 1989.
 In 1990, En Vogue released their first single "Hold On", which became a number-one single.
 In April 1990, the group released their debut album Born to Sing, which went platinum.

 In 1992, the group released their next multi-platinum album, Funky Divas.
 Robinson sang lead vocals on the album's top-charting singles, which included "My Lovin' (You're Never Gonna Get It)", "Giving Him Something He Can Feel", and "Free Your Mind", which remains one of their signature songs.
 "Free Your Mind" won two MTV Video Music Awards, for "Best R&B Video" and "Best Dance Video".
 In September 1993, En Vogue released an EP, titled Runaway Love.
 The extended play featured Robinson's lead vocals on the number-one hit "Whatta Man", for which she was nominated for Best R&B performance in 1995.
-The song featured Salt-n-Pepa and appeared on Salt-N-Pepa's Very Necessary album.
+The song featured Salt-n-Pepa and appeared on Salt-n-Pepa's Very Necessary album.

 In 1996, En Vogue recorded "Don't Let Go (Love)", with Robinson singing lead vocals.
-The song featured on the soundtrack to the motion picture Set It Off.
+The song featured on the soundtrack to the New Line motion picture Set It Off.
 Released in the autumn, it became the group's biggest hit to date, going number one worldwide.
 It sold millions of copies and was certified platinum by the RIAA.
 It was the last En Vogue single to feature Robinson.
 One of Robinson's last performances with the group was in October 1996, when the group sang the last national anthem rendition in the history of Atlanta–Fulton County Stadium in Atlanta, which came in game five of the 1996 World Series.

 In response to the large commercial success of "Don't Let Go (Love)", the group steadfastly went to work on its third album.
 In March 1997, as the album was nearing completion, Robinson chose to leave the group and sign with Dr. Dre's label Aftermath after difficult contractual negotiations reached a stalemate.
 Despite Robinson's abrupt departure, En Vogue resolved to continue as a trio.
 Later in 1997, Robinson contributed to The Firm on their song "Firm Biz" which sampled Teena Marie's single "Square Biz".